Family is supposed to be one of the most important relationships we have in life. But for some families, this may not be the case.

 When you’re upset, and your family tells you to “suck it up,” or they call you names and bully you, making you feel small and unworthy of their support, it’s emotional abuse.
-If you are treated as though you won’t get acceptance or love by your family unless you do what someone else wants is emotional abuse.
-If you are told that you will never be good enough no matter what you do, that’s emotional abuse.
+If you are treated as though you won’t get acceptance or love by your family unless you do what someone else wants, that is also emotional abuse.
+If you are told that you will never be good enough no matter what you do, that’s still emotional abuse.

 Any time a family member uses your emotions against you, it’s abuse.

 When a family member or family members are emotionally abusive, they tear you down by causing you emotional distress.